Skip to Main Content

 What are zines?

-A subset of the collection is housed in the DeWitt Wallace Periodical Room at the Stephen A. Schwarzman Building with current periodicals in Room 108.
-Zines stored in the Library's on-site stacks or off-site storage facility are served in the Rose Main Reading Room at the Stephen A. Schwarzman, in Room 315.
+A subset of the collection is housed in the DeWitt Wallace Periodical Room, Room 108, at the Stephen A. Schwarzman Building, along with the current periodical collection.
+There are also zines stored in the Library's on-site stacks and off-site storage facility, which can be requested and served in the Rose Main Reading Room, Room 315, at the Stephen A. Schwarzman Building.